Visnalize/.com/blog/visnalize-new-website.md

 ### A refreshed blog listing design

 I find myself writing more blog posts whenever I have time.
-It's a great way to share my thoughts, experience, and updates with the community, so I wanted to make sure the blog listing page is visually appealing more than ever.
+It's a great way to share my thoughts, experiences, and updates with the community, so I wanted to make sure the blog listing page is visually appealing more than ever.

 The design, as you can already tell, is inspired by the Windows [Sticky Notes](../win7simu/simulated/sticky.md) app.